 Mark Morris has been hailed as the “the most successful and influential choreographer alive, and indisputably the most musical.”
 (The New York Times).
 In addition to creating over 150 works for the Mark Morris Dance Group, he conducts orchestras, directs opera, and choreographs for ballet companies worldwide.
 Morris’ work is acclaimed for its ingenuity, musicality, wit, and humanity.
 Named a Fellow of the MacArthur Foundation in 1991, he has received eleven honorary doctorates to date, and a multitude of awards, including the Samuel H. Scripps/American Dance Festival Award for Lifetime Achievement, the Leonard Bernstein Lifetime Achievement Award for the Elevation of Music in Society, the Benjamin Franklin Laureate Prize for Creativity, the Cal Performances Award of Distinction in the Performing Arts, the Orchestra of St. Luke’s Gift of Music Award, and the 2016 Doris Duke Artist Award.
 In 2015, Morris was inducted to the National Museum of Dance in Saratoga Springs, New York.

-Ethan Iverson is one-third of The Bad Plus, a game-changing collective with Reid Anderson and David King.
-The New York Times called The Bad Plus“…Better than anyone at melding the sensibilities of post-60’s jazz and indie rock.”
-They have performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; collaborated with Joshua Redman, Bill Frisell, and the Mark Morris Dance Group; and created a faithful arrangement of Stravinky’s The Rite of Spring and a radical reinvention of Ornette Coleman’s Science Fiction.
+Ethan Iverson (composer, arranger, piano) was a founding member of The Bad Plus, a game-changing collective with Reid Anderson and David King.
+The New York Times called TBP “…Better than anyone at melding the sensibilities of post-60’s jazz and indie rock.”
+During his 17-year tenure TBP performed in venues as diverse as the Village Vanguard, Carnegie Hall, and Bonnaroo; collaborated with Joshua Redman, Bill Frisell, and the Mark Morris Dance Group; and created a faithful arrangement of Stravinky’s The Rite of Spring and a radical reinvention of Ornette Coleman’s Science Fiction.
 Iverson also participates in the critically-acclaimed Billy Hart quartet with Mark Turner and Ben Street and occasionally performs with an elder statesman like Albert “Tootie” Heath or Ron Carter.
-In 2017 Iverson is co-curating a major centennial celebration of Thelonious Monk at Duke University and in 2018 will be premiering an original piano concerto with the American Composers Orchestra.
+In 2017 Iverson co-curated a major centennial celebration of Thelonious Monk at Duke University and in 2018 Iverson will be premiering an original piano concerto with the American Composers Orchestra and releasing a duo album with Mark Turner on ECM.